suryason24722/Spotify-clone/README.md

 # Spotify-clone
-This is a clone of Spotify's official website
+This is a clone of Spotify's official website (only responsive in laptop)